Rand Paul: 2017 assault

 On November 3, 2017, Paul was assaulted by a neighbor, Rene Boucher (then aged 59), a retired anesthesiologist.
-Paul, who is deaf in one ear, was wearing noise-canceling headphones while mowing his lawn, reportedly enabling Boucher to tackle Paul without his own approach being noticed.
+Paul, who is deaf in one ear, was wearing noise-canceling headphones while mowing his lawn, reportedly enabling Boucher to tackle Paul without his approach being noticed.

 Boucher was arrested and charged with one count of fourth-degree assault and released on a $7,500 bond.
 Paul sustained five broken ribs, of which three were displaced fractures.
 In August 2019, part of Paul's lung required removal as a result of the injuries he suffered during the attack.

 Boucher's attorney, Matthew Baker, described it as "a very regrettable dispute between two neighbors over a matter that most people would regard as trivial".
 According to a memorandum filed by Baker the dispute was over Paul repeatedly leaving tree yard debris near his property line with his neighbor.
 Rand Paul and his wife deny this; they said that the media "misrepresented this from the beginning" and that the attack was "politically motivated".
 They said that Boucher had threatened Donald Trump earlier and that he was "a vocal hater" of Trump and the GOP.

 Boucher was originally charged in Kentucky state court, but was later charged in federal court, where he ultimately pleaded guilty to assaulting a member of Congress.
 The state-court charge was dismissed after Boucher pleaded guilty to the federal charge.
 Boucher was initially sentenced to 30 days in prison, one year of probation, 100 hours of community service, and a $10,000 fine.
 The federal prosecutors had sought a 21-month term and appealed the lenient sentence.

 In September 2019, the United States Court of Appeals for the Sixth Circuit vacated Boucher's sentence of 30 days, ruling it was unreasonably short, indicating "closer review" was in order, and the case was sent back to the lower court for resentencing.
 An appeal to the Supreme Court was denied.
 At his resentencing, Boucher received a prison term of eight months, plus another six months of home confinement, and was given credit for the 30 days he had previously served.
 Prosecutors felt the downward departure from their request for a 21-month sentence was too great, but the judge said Boucher's eight years in the military, being forced to sell his home to pay a $580,000 judgment assessed by the state court against him in the civil case brought by Paul, and his completed community service militated against any additional prison time.
 Boucher expressed his regrets and contrition for his attack.